SayvIlahsiav/spotify-to-ytmusic/README.md

 │   └── icon.ico         # Application icon
 ├── requirements.txt     # Python dependencies
 ├── build.py            # Build script for creating executable
+├── setup_youtube_auth.bat # YouTube authentication setup script
 └── README.md
 ```

-## ⚠️ Known Issues
+## ⚠️ Known Issues & Troubleshooting

+### YouTube Authentication Error
+If you get an error about "Invalid auth JSON string or file path provided" when connecting to YouTube:

+**Solution**: You must run `setup_youtube_auth.bat` (included in the release) before using the application.
+This is a one-time setup that creates the necessary authentication file.

+### Common Issues
-- YouTube Music API may have rate limits - the app includes delays to prevent hitting these limits
+- YouTube Music API has rate limits - the app includes delays to prevent hitting these limits
 - Some tracks might not be found on YouTube Music due to naming differences
-- The first YouTube authentication may require manual browser interaction
+- The app requires write permissions in its directory to save authentication files

+### Troubleshooting Steps
+1. Ensure you've run `setup_youtube_auth.bat` before first use
+2. Make sure the app is in a folder where you have write permissions
+3. Check that your API credentials are correct
+4. Try running as administrator if you encounter permission issues
+5. If all else fails, try the source code version for more control

 ## 🤝 Contributing